cheng-chun-yuan/RISC-Zero_contractMembership/deployment-guide.md

 2. Check the relayed result:

     ```bash
-    cast call "$APP_ADDRESS" 'fibonacci(uint256)' 10
+    cast call "$APP_ADDRESS" 'membership(address)' '0x0000000000000000000000000000000000000000'
     ```

-This example's arguments are the `BonsaiStarter` contract address and the number, N, to compute the Nth Fibonacci number.
+This example's arguments are the `BonsaiStarter` contract address and the number, N, to compute the Nth Membership number.
 You may need to change these values accordingly.

 The Relay source code with its SDK can be found in the [risc0/risc0] github repo.